toddusm/DevMountain-Personal-Project/README.md

 Real Estate site that includes a customer portal with a message center to allow for easy back and forth for agent and client.

 ##General Info
+* Register user which adds them to a client database.
 * Login saves customer info and uses Passport for auth.
 * Client page that allows them to easily message their agent, update their contanct information, and look up neighborhood       information via the Census Api.
 * Admin page that allows to easily search for current clients and reply to messages.